 Statute of limitations for personal injury cases in Allentown and throughout Pennsylvania: When the case includes personal injury claims, the statute of limitations is two years.
 This “clock” that counts down the two years begins on the date of the accident.

-Statue of limitations for wrongful death cases in Allentown throughout Pennsylvania: Pennsylvania’s wrongful death statute of limitations is also two years, much like other cases.
+Statue of limitations for wrongful death cases throughout Pennsylvania: Pennsylvania’s wrongful death statute of limitations is also two years, much like other cases.
 However, the two-year period for wrongful death lawsuits begins on the date the victim died.
 That does mean though, if the victim dies on the date of the accident, the statute of limitations for the personal injury and wrongful death claims is the same: two years from the accident date.
 However, if a pedestrian survives the accident but later dies from the injuries or complications, the statute of limitations for the personal injury and wrongful death claims will be different dates.

 To maximize your compensation and understand these complexities, contact an Allentown pedestrian injury lawyer right away

-Q: Why Choose Munley Law?
+Q: Why Choose Munley Law Personal Injury Attorneys?

 Our Allentown pedestrian accident lawyers win big and win often.